Middle School Curriculum

 Spanish 7

-In this seventh grade course students will further develop their proficiency through acquisition driven instruction.
-This is accomplished through interactions with compelling comprehensible input, including but not limited to storytelling, Total Physical Response and reading of short stories and novels.
-Students are exposed to film, art, authentic text and other aspects of Hispanic culture in order to build their cultural competency and learn more about themselves and their communities.
+In this seventh grade course, students will further develop their proficiency through acquisition-driven instruction.
+This proficiency is accomplished through interactions with compelling comprehensible input, including but not limited to storytelling, Total Physical Response, and reading of short stories and novels.
+Students are exposed to film, art, authentic texts, and other aspects of Hispanic culture in order to build their cultural competency and learn more about themselves and their communities.
 Vocabulary and grammar are acquired in context.
-The present tense will be reinforced in seventh grade, focusing on the past.
+The present tense will be reinforced in seventh grade with a deliberate focus on the past.

 Topics covered: